Sherlouk/Sherlouk/README.md

 ## Hello 👋🏼 👨🏼‍💻

-Hi, I'm James Sherlock!
-I'm an iOS developer who primarily focusses on Swift and iOS but loves to explore the rest of the Apple ecosystem.
+I'm James Sherlock!
+I'm a principal mobile engineer specialising in Swift and iOS, though I also love exploring the rest of Apple's ecosystem.
 I'm passionate about open-source, accessibility and automation!

-I'm always looking at opportunities to widen my knowledge, whether that be web development or struggling with seemingly simple Heroku setups 👀
+I'm always looking at opportunities to widen my knowledge, whether that be web development, android apps or just struggling with seemingly simple Heroku setups 👀

-Currently, I work on the [Sky News iOS app](https://apps.apple.com/gb/app/sky-news-breaking-uk-world/id316391924) supporting breaking news for millions of brits every day 🙌
+Currently, I help lead the [Sky Sports iOS app](https://apps.apple.com/gb/app/sky-sports/id500102120) supporting breaking news and major sporting events for millions of users every day 🙌

+I'm also an indie developer over at [@GetSidetrack](https://github.com/getsidetrack/)